meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

-# Agrofelis Motors Hub Driver
+# Agrofelis Motors Hub Driver Design and Fabrication

 # Abstract

 This document delves into the manufacturing and functional intricacies of a composite module tailored for controlling and sensing a pair of in-wheel motor hubs digitally, over the air.
 The documentation decomposes the different elements involved into sub-modules, into their sub elements in an organized and progressive manner.
 A detailed exposition of each component's rationale and its seamless integration with counterparts is provided, bolstered by design plans and photographic evidence of the actual implementation.